Oyster dress: Legacy

 The oyster dress is considered an iconic McQueen design; according to Pons and journalist Dana Thomas, it surpassed the famed Galliano original.
 In a contemporary review, Jess Cartner-Morley wrote that the dress exemplified the show's maritime theme, with chiffon layers that were "as soft and close as ripples on sand".
 Curator Kate Bethune wrote that it portrayed a sense of "[f]ragile femininity".
 Thomas called it "far more beautiful and elegant than the original" shellfish dress.
 Fashion curator Andrew Bolton labelled it "arguably the most important dress of the 21st century", and evidence that McQueen had expanded his skillset from his early focus on tailored designs and had mastered draping.
 Philosopher Gwenda-lin Grewal compared the destroyed look of the dress to the clothing of 19th-century dandies and 20th-century punks, both of which adopted torn clothing for aesthetic reasons.
 Author Ana Finel Honigman found that the lightness of the frills contrasted with the deconstructed appearance to create a "tension between gravity and transcendence".

 McQueen returned to the oyster dress concept several times.
 Actress Liv Tyler wore a variation of the oyster gown to the Paris premiere of The Lord of the Rings: The Two Towers in December 2002.
 Her version had a corset bodice and a pink skirt made from 273 yd of silk organza.
 McQueen designed a wedding dress based on the oyster dress for the August 2004 wedding of his assistant Sarah Burton.
 Authors Judith Watt and Dana Thomas both described several dresses from The Widows of Culloden (Autumn/Winter 2006) as evolutions of the oyster dress, including the dress worn in the illusion of Kate Moss that served as the show's finale.

-Sarah Burton, who replaced McQueen as the creative director for the Alexander McQueen brand, used the oyster dress technique for Pre-Spring/Summer 2021.
+Sarah Burton, who replaced McQueen as the creative director for the Alexander McQueen brand, used the oyster dress technique for a look from the Pre-Spring/Summer 2021 collection.
 Her version was in pink, with a transition to black on the neckline and the bottom of the skirt.
-The organza fabric was recycled from stock.
+The organza fabric was recycled from stock, and the cutting was done by one of the seamstresses who worked on the original.